cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/custom-hostname-certificates.md

 ## Domain Control Validation (DCV) updates

-CNAME and Email DCV will be deprecated on **September 26th, 2022**, requiring customers to use either [HTTP](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#http) or [TXT](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#txt) DCV.
+CNAME and Email DCV will be deprecated on **January 23, 2023**, requiring customers to use either [HTTP](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#http) or [TXT](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#txt) DCV.

 Also, the maximum validity period for certificates will be decreased from 1 year to 90 days.
 This means that certificates will be renewed - and require DCV - more frequently.

 ## Required actions

-### Before September 26, 2022
+### Before January 23, 2023

 If your system integrates with the SSL for SaaS API to [create custom hostnames](https://api.cloudflare.com/#custom-hostname-for-a-zone-create-custom-hostname), you will need to update:

 - The value sent in the `"certificate_authority"` field under the SSL object.
 Your integration should either use Google Trust Services (`"google"`) or Let's Encrypt (`"lets_encrypt"`).
 - The value sent in the `"method"` field under the SSL object.
 Your integration should either use [`"txt"`](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#txt) or [`"http"`](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/#http) (only available for [non-wildcard hostnames](#non-wildcard-hostnames)).

-### Before October 31, 2022
+### Before January 31, 2023

-We recommend that you migrate all your current custom hostnames away from DigiCert before October 31, 2022.
+We recommend that you migrate all your current custom hostnames away from DigiCert before January 31, 2023.
 This give you the control to migrate custom hostnames to the new system in a controlled manner instead of having Cloudflare manage the offboarding when the certificates come up for renewal.

 #### Identify certificates